Pragistyo/node-for-boredom/README.md

-# node-for-boredom (Not-shiny-octo-couscus)
+# Hospital mini-data-management

-## This project name to avoid github suggested name "shiny-octo-couscus".
+## This project about mini hospital data management REST API.

 This project is about API implementation of mini hospital application.
 There are three subjects on this project: Doctor, Patients, medical records.